If your child is 4 years old or younger, an adult will need to move

 position to a straightened position several times.
 Range-of-motion exercises

-may be painful during a flare of arthritis, so it is very important to be
+may be painful during a flare of arthritis.
+So it is very important to be

-periodically reviewed by a physical therapist.
+reviewed now and then by a physical therapist.

 Older children can do the exercises themselves but may still need